Gaurav-Krc/promptopia/README.md

 …and much more, including a focus on code architecture and reusability.

 ---
+Check out the website: [Promptopia App](https://promptopia-hsokfbfky-gaurav-kumar-chaurasiyas-projects.vercel.app/)

-Thank you for checking out my project!
+😊Thank you for checking out my project!

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.